dwursteisen/wordpress-petition-plugins/readme.txt

 All the information required to translate the petition is contained within the template, fcpetition.pot.
 You need to fill out the template into a suitable named file.
 For example, fcpetition-nl_NL.po for Dutch as spoken in the Netherlands or fcpetition-es_CU.po for Spanish as spoken in Cuba.
 You can do this manually but it's recommended that you use a tool such as Poedit (http://www.poedit.net/) instead.

 Once you have completed the translation, you can send the .po file to me for inclusion with the next version of the plugin.

+= How do I change the appearance of the petition? =

+The plugin purposely avoids forcing any style upon the petition.
+The styling of the HTML elements displayed in WordPress is controlled by your Theme.

 = Help!
 My confirmation e-mails aren't being sent! =